Replace windows — what to order? — Which Machine, Which Providers?

 FAQ

-- Do I need planning permission or building regulations approval to replace windows in the UK?
+- Do I need Building Regulations approval to replace windows?